 College representatives must complete and submit the DSHS Non-Disclosure form.

-Please submit by email to Dylan Jilek, assistant to the director, Workforce Education
+Please submit by email to Dylan Jilek, Education Program Coordinator.

 eJAS password reset